AdaCore/training_material/courses/ada_essentials/143_general_access_types/02-general_access_types.rst

 .. tip::

-   If you need to create/free memory, best to use pool-specific access types
+   When creating/freeing memory, best to use pool-specific access types

 ------